On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Solution Setups Affecting the Success Probability

-Figure~\ref{fig:eval_density_10m} shows the peaks in the success probability, represented by the black solid line, and the optimal $a$ values that generated these peaks, represented by the brown dashed line, both as functions of $N$.
-The density of solutions decreased in this case because $m$ was always equal to 10, while $N$ increased by the addition of unmarked vertices.
-Moreover, the optimal $a$ values were searched with steps size of $0.5$ and $N$ varied from $10^4$ to $10^6$ with the $m=10$ solutions following the $M_{10}$ set.
+Figure~\ref{fig:eval_density_10m} shows the peaks in the success probability, represented by the solid black line, and the optimal $a$ values that generated these peaks, represented by the dashed brown line, both as functions of $N$.
+The density of solutions decreased in this case because $m$ was always equal to 10, while $N$ increased by adding unmarked vertices.
+The optimal values of $a$ were searched with a step size of $0.5$, and $N$ varied from $10^4$ to $10^6$ with the $m=10$ solutions following the $M_{10}$ set.

-Again, there is a disturbed behavior for the first $N$ values, like in~\cite{wong_lackadaisical_2d}.
-Afterward, the success probability tends to 1 as well as the optimal $a$ value tends to the number of solutions $m=10$.
-This experimental result suggest the construction $l=\frac{4(m-O(m))}{N}$ proposed in \cite{nahimovs_lackadaisical} is a way of adjusting for the cases where density of solutions is not small enough, because $a$ equals $m$ in the best cases of solutions density and, consequently, $l=\frac{4m}{N}$.
+Again, there is a disturbed behavior for the first values of $N$, like in~\cite{wong_lackadaisical_2d}.
+Afterward, the success probability tends to 1, and the optimal value of $a$ tends to the number of solutions $m=10$.
+This experimental result suggests that the construction $l=\frac{4(m-O(m))}{N}$ proposed in~\cite{nahimovs_lackadaisical} is a way of adjusting for the cases where the density of solutions is not small enough.
+In the best cases of solutions density, $a$ equals $m$ and, consequently, $l=\frac{4m}{N}$.